marcusgsta/react-boilerplate/README.md

 # React.js Boilerplate

-Scaffolds an empty React.js project
+Scaffolds an empty React.js web site project

-make this an npm module??
-yes!
-or a docker image

 Includes:

-File structure with header, navigation, footer and a couple of empty pages.
+- Responsive Header, navigation, footer and a couple of empty pages.

-Navigation drop-down menu.
-Responsive navigation and footer.
+- Drop-down menu for navigation.

+Dependencies:
+- Bootstrap
-Uses Bootstrap, FontAwesome
+- FontAwesome
-nodemon

-Base styles

-Color schemes?

-Unit tests

 Work with this repo